 The SENCO and teaching assistant evaluate the effectiveness of the group interventions we run at the end of each cycle.
-We welcome comments from parents on the impact they think the intervention has had as well.
+Parents and children are invited to this review.

 Wherever possible we use interventions that have a proven record or are based upon advice given by experts.